f5devcentral/f5-big-iq-lab/docs/class3/module1/module1.rst

 Traffic Generation with locus.io
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Ubuntu Jump-host in the lab environment has multiple cron jobs that are generating traffic that populates the Monitoring tab and Application dashboard in BIG-IQ.
+The Ubuntu Jumphost in the lab environment has multiple cron jobs that are generating traffic that populates the Monitoring tab and Application dashboard in BIG-IQ.

 This lab also includes an open source load testing tool called locust.io which can be used to generate HTTP traffic from multiple users.